PeaceUdoka/Analysing_Market_Campaign_Perfomance/README.md

 Also, from background information, the email campaign was conducted as a test to know whether sending personalised messages to customers is a good marketing strategy or not.
 Using the lift, t-statistic and p values, I showed how the campaign performed for different age demographics and languages.

-The A/B Test showed that the Email campaign produced effective results for the younger age group and for English and Spanish speakers.
+The A/B Test showed that the Email strategy of sending personalized messages to customers produced effective results for the younger age group and for English and Spanish speakers.